 WSF recommends making vehicle reservations

-If you are traveling by vehicle between Anacortes and Sidney, B.C. or between the San Juan Islands and Sidney, B.C., you may make a reservation with us online or by phone.
-A non-refundable deposit, applied to your American Express, Discover, Mastercard or Visa, is taken to confirm your reservation and is applied to your fare.
-The remainder of your fare will need to be paid when you arrive at the terminal.
-You should receive an email confirmation of your reservation after making an online reservation or within 5 days by mail for phone reservations.
+If you are traveling by vehicle between Anacortes and Sidney, B.C. or between the San Juan Islands and Sidney, B.C., you may make a reservation with us online or by phone .
+No deposit is taken when making a reservation, but an American Express, Discover, Mastercard or Visa, is taken to confirm your reservation.
+The full fare will be paid when you arrive at the terminal.
+You will receive an email confirmation of your reservation after making an online or phone reservation.

 Identification is a requirement

 U.S. and Canadian citizens 16 years of age and older traveling to or from Sidney BC must have one of the following designated documents: passport, passport card, enhanced driver's license (EDL), or "trusted traveler" document such as a Nexus Card.
 Travelers must have required travel documents such as passports and visas if necessary, ready and in hand at the tollbooth.
 Passengers must arrive at least 60 min. prior to the scheduled departure in order to facilitate documentation screening at the tollbooth or risk missing the sailing.